I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperps-getfontsubstitution.md

 <p>To obtain a list of available fonts, create an information context for the current printer, and call <b>SetGraphicsMode</b>(hIC, GM_ADVANCED).
 Then enumerate device fonts by calling <b>EnumFontFamilies</b>.
 The callback parameter (see <b>EnumFontFamProc</b> in the Microsoft Windows SDK documentation) of <b>EnumFontFamilies</b> should filter for device fonts by incrementing a counter for each font for which the bitwise AND result (FontType &amp; TRUETYPE_FONTTYPE) is nonzero.</p>

-<p>If an application attempts to print text that uses the TrueType font specified in the <i>pszTrueTypeFontName</i> parameter, that text will instead be printed in the device font specified in the <i>ppszDevFontName</i> parameter.
-The device font name must be that of a valid, installed font.</p>

-<p>A font is identified by its font face name, which appears in the <b>lfFaceName</b> member of the LOGFONT structure.</p>

-<p>To obtain a list of available fonts, create an information context for the current printer, and call <b>SetGraphicsMode</b>(hIC, GM_ADVANCED).
-Then enumerate device fonts by calling <b>EnumFontFamilies</b>.
-The callback parameter (see <b>EnumFontFamProc</b> in the Microsoft Windows SDK documentation) of <b>EnumFontFamilies</b> should filter for device fonts by incrementing a counter for each font for which the bitwise AND result (FontType &amp; TRUETYPE_FONTTYPE) is nonzero.</p>

 ## -requirements
 <table>
 <tr>